lemonheroine/lemonheroine.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I work at Nanjing University of S as a Ph.D candidate in Software Engineering, supervised by <a href="https://softeng.nju.edu.cn/faculty/HeZhang/index.html">Prof. He (Jason) Zhang</a>.

-I was visiting Groningen University for a programme funded by China Scholarship Council (CSC).
-During this period, I was advised by <a href="https://www.cs.rug.nl/~paris/">Prof. Paris Avgeriou</a>.

-I have also built a close collaboration with <a href="https://www.cs.drexel.edu/~yc349/">Prof. Yuanfang Cai (Drexel University)</a>, <a href="https://scholar.google.com.hk/citations?user=E86VWYEAAAAJ&hl=zh-CN">Prof. Shanshan Li (Nanjing University)</a>, and <a href="https://scholar.google.com.hk/citations?user=b4SXLNEAAAAJ&hl=zh-CN">Prof. Daniel Feitosa (Groningen University)</a>.
-If you are seeking any form of academic collaboration, please feel free to contact me at <a href="mailto:chenxingzhong1125@gmail.com">chenxingzhong1125@gmail.com</a>.

-My research interest includes software architecture and software maintenance and evolution.
-I have published more than 10 papers at the top international SE conferences and journals such as TSE, JSS, IST, and ICSE.
+I am currently an <b>Associate Professor in Software Engineering</b> at <b>Nanjing University of Science and Technology (NJUST)</b>.
+My research focuses on <b>software architecture, software maintenance and evolution, and their interplay with artificial intelligence (e.g., large language models)</b>.
+I have published around 20 papers in leading international venues such as <b>TSE, JSS, IST, and ICSE</b>, and I was honored with an <b>ACM SIGSOFT Distinguished Paper Award 🏆</b>.

+Before joining NJUST, I completed my Ph.D. at <b>Nanjing University</b> under the supervision of <a href="https://softeng.nju.edu.cn/faculty/HeZhang/index.html">Prof. He (Jason) Zhang</a>.
+I also spent time as a visiting researcher at <b>Groningen University</b>, founded by the <b>China Scholarship Council (CSC)</b>, where I worked with <a href="https://www.cs.rug.nl/~paris/">Prof. Paris Avgeriou</a> and <a href="https://scholar.google.com.hk/citations?user=b4SXLNEAAAAJ&hl=zh-CN">Prof. Daniel Feitosa (Groningen University)</a>.

+I actively collaborate with internal scholars, including <a href="https://malibabar.wordpress.com/">Prof. Muhammad Ali Babar (The University of Adelaide)</a>, <a href="https://www.cs.drexel.edu/~yc349/">Prof. Yuanfang Cai (Drexel University)</a>, and <a href="https://scholar.google.com.hk/citations?user=E86VWYEAAAAJ&hl=zh-CN">Prof. Shanshan Li (Nanjing University)</a>.

+# 💡 Opportunities

+I am always excited to work with <b>motivated students</b> who share a passion for software engineering and computer science.
+If you are <b>curious, creative, and eager to push boundaries</b>, my group offers an open and supportive environment to grow.

+🚀 Join me—and let’s explore the future of software together!

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉 One project funded by The National Natural Science Foundation of China (NSFC) 🏆!
-- *2025.04*: &nbsp;🎉🎉 I joined in Nanjing University of Science and Technology as an Associated Professor!
+- *2025.04*: &nbsp;🎉🎉 I joined in Nanjing University of Science and Technology as an Associated Professor ✨!
-- *2025.03*: &nbsp;🎉🎉 Our paper accepted by 47'ICSE has been recognized as a Distinguished Paper 🏆🏆🏆!
+- *2025.03*: &nbsp;🎉🎉 Our paper accepted by 47'ICSE (on software modularization) has been recognized as a Distinguished Paper 🏆🏆🏆!
+- *2025.03*: &nbsp;🎉🎉 One paper on build dependency accepted by IEEE Transactions on Software Engineering (TSE)
+- *2025.02*: &nbsp;🎉🎉 One paper on blockchain design pattern accepted by IEEE Transactions on Software Engineering (TSE)
-- *2024.12*: &nbsp;🎉🎉 One paper accepted by IEEE Transactions on Software Engineering (TSE)
+- *2024.12*: &nbsp;🎉🎉 One paper on microservices refactoring accepted by IEEE Transactions on Software Engineering (TSE)
-- *2024.11*: &nbsp;🎉🎉 One paper accepted by 47th International Conference on Software Engineering (ICSE)
+- *2024.11*: &nbsp;🎉🎉 One paper on software modularization accepted by 47th International Conference on Software Engineering (ICSE)
-- *2024.04*: &nbsp;🎉🎉 One paper accepted by IEEE Transactions on Software Engineering (TSE)
+- *2024.04*: &nbsp;🎉🎉 One paper on domain-driven design accepted by IEEE Transactions on Software Engineering (TSE)

 # 📝 Publications